davedotdev/blog/content/blog/2022/08/02-08-2022-resetgit/index.md

 ### Building Sharpens The Skill

-I'm passionately trying to learn React, NextJS and JavaScript on my front-end adventure and figured this would be a nice quick project, which it was.
-I've fell in love with UI and UX and whilst I'm way off from building custom components without JSX or HTML to rely on, I can feel my understanding blossoming and my outputs improving slowly.
+I've fell in love with UI and UX and whilst I'm way off from building custom components without JSX or HTML to rely on, I can feel my understanding blossoming and my outputs slowly improving.
+Building `ResetGit.com` flexed some new skills and I discovered a new library called Code-Blocks along the way which is pretty cool.

 [ResetGit.com](https://resetgit.com) is built with: